 Editor’s Note: Included in this summary is the Board decision on the broad elements of the new funding model.

-On 10-11 May 2012, the Global Fund Board held its 26th meeting in Geneva, Switzerland.
+On 13–14 September 2012, the Global Fund Board held its 27th meeting in Geneva, Switzerland.
 GFO was present, with observer status.
 The main decisions made at the meeting, in chronological order, were as follows.
-(For precise wording of what the Board agreed, see the decision points document posted at www.theglobalfund.org/en/board/meetings/twentysixth.
+(For precise wording of what the Board agreed, see the decision points document that has been posted at www.theglobalfund.org/en/board/meetings/twentyseventh.
 Background documentation will also, in time, be posted by the Global Fund at the same location.)

 Transitional arrangements for the AMFm.
 At its next meeting, in November 2012, the Board is expected to decide whether to continue, modify, expand, suspend or terminate the Affordable Medicines Facility–malaria (AMFm).
 To ensure an orderly transition, at the meeting just concluded the Board decided to continue to host the AMFm for a one-year transition period (until 31 December 2013).
 The Board will approve the details of the transition at its next meeting.
 The Board also decided that the Fund’s operating budget for 2013 should include an allocation for the staff in the Global Fund Secretariat who manage the activities of the AMFm.
 [See Decision Point 4.]